Jump to content

 Overview:

 The course "Maritime Operations for Offshore Wind" provides an in-depth exploration of the practical aspects related to offshore wind projects.
 Participants will gain insights into various maritime operations, equipment, regulations, and ongoing research within the industry.
-The course combines theoretical knowledge with hands-on experiences, including site visits and simulator exercises.
-It is conducted in close collaboration between HVL and industry stakeholders, with lecturers from both academia and the practical field.
+The course combines theoretical knowledge with hands-on experiences, including - if possible - site visits and simulator exercises.

 Course Content: